 Current COVID Counts on the LCU Campus

-University leadership continues to implement plans to keep the LCU community as safe as possible as we re-open for face-to-face instruction for the fall semester.
+University leadership continues to implement plans to keep the LCU community as safe as possible for face-to-face instruction.
 There are three mutually inclusive philosophical underpinnings to our plans:

 While we will not be able to eliminate every risk factor, we are working hard to make the campus as safe as possible.
 Following health protocols is everyone’s responsibility and creates a caring environment where we are all doing our part to help keep our community healthy.
 Every facet of campus life is being examined to provide for you safety and wellness.
 A general overview of those plans can be found below.
 Continue to monitor this site for regularly updated protocols and educational resources.